 This announcement may not be distributed in any jurisdiction except in accordance with the legal requirements applicable in such jurisdiction.
 Recipients should inform themselves of the restrictions that apply in their own jurisdiction.
 A failure to do so may result in a violation of securities laws in such jurisdiction.
-This document does not constitute investment advice and has been prepared without taking into account the recipient's investment objectives, financial circumstances or particular needs and the opinions and recommendations in this representation are not intended to represent recommendations of particular investments to particular investments to particular persons.
-Recipients should seek professional advice when deciding if an investment is appropriate.
+This document does not constitute investment advice and has been prepared without taking into account the recipient's investment objectives, financial circumstances or particular needs and the opinions and recommendations in this representation are not intended to represent recommendations of particular investments to particular investment is appropriate.
 All securities transactions involve risks, which include (among others) the risk of adverse or unanticipated market, financial or political developments.